RatScanner/RatScanner/README.md

 ## Can I get banned for using Rat Scanner?

-While Battlestate Games does not support nor is affiliated with this project, it exists since two years with over 1.000 players using it every day in their games.
+While Battlestate Games does not support nor is affiliated with this project, it has existed over 5 years with over 1.000 players using it every day in their games.
 So far there has not been a single instance in which RatScanner was proven to have caused any ban.

 <br/>